 Mathis was a founding board member of the Iowa New Ventures Center and the Northwest Entrepreneurship Center and currently serves on Black Hawk College’s Small Business Development Center Board and the Northwest International Trade Center Board.
 She is a member of Western Illinois University’s Leadership Council, Engineering College Advisory Board and Construction Steering Committee.
 She has been active on many other civic and educational boards in the Quad Cities Region focused on a variety of causes including youth development, family issues, Alzheimer’s and eldercare.

-Mathis also serves on the Board of Directors of FARM Illinois.
-FARM Illinois is bringing together Illinois’ top agricultural, business, and economic leaders to develop and advocate for the implementation of a comprehensive and integrated strategic plan for Illinois and the Chicago region to ensure the state is meeting the 21st Century challenge of global food security.
+Mathis also serves on the Board of Directors of the Illinois Agri-Food Alliance (ILAFA).
+ILAFA is bringing together Illinois’ top agricultural, business, and economic leaders to develop and advocate for the implementation of a comprehensive and integrated strategic plan for Illinois and the Chicago region to ensure the state is meeting the 21st Century challenge of global food security.

-She was a member of the 2014 class of the Edgar Fellows Initiative.
+She was a member of the 2014 class of the Edgar Fellows Initiative and now serves as its Executive Director.
 The Edgar Fellows initiative focuses on the requirements and responsibilities of leadership and governing.
 It emphasizes the need to forthrightly address major policy issues without permitting partisan, ethnic and regional rivalries to trump statesmanship and is designed to influence attitudes and foster mutual understanding.
 It holds the promise of facilitating bipartisan and cross- regional cooperation as participants – diverse in race, gender, political persuasion and geography – assume more influential roles.

 Over the last 20 years, Mathis has been an advisor for multiple gubernatorial transition teams.